A guide to slow broadband

 Simply rebooting your modem - by unplugging it, leaving it for 30 seconds and plugging it back in - will automatically select the most appropriate channel for you.

-Also, if you have a large number of devices connected to the WiFi, it may be that one of these is causing an issue.
+If you have a large number of devices connected to the WiFi, it may be that one of these is causing an issue.
 You could try disconnecting all of your devices one by one, to see if there’s a particular one that’s causing you a problem.

 If your wired connection is slower than expected, firstly contact your provider.
 They may be able to give you a newer modem, which could make a big difference, or offer some advice or technical assistance.

 If your provider can’t help, you may want to look around and see if you can find a high-speed broadband package or a different type of connection.

 Switcher.ie’s free broadband deal checker shows you all of the deals available in your area, along with information on the type of connection, and maximum speeds for each provider.

 What is the fastest broadband package?

-If you’re lucky, you may even be in an area that is already - or soon to be - serviced by SIRO-powered broadband, which can go all the way up to 1,000Mbps.
+If you’re lucky, you may be in an area that’s serviced by SIRO-powered broadband, which can go all the way up to 1,000Mbps.

-If you’re not in a part fibre-enabled area, and so can’t avail of a part fibre broadband plan, remember you may still be able to get a fast, reliable broadband connection via ADSL broadband, which is widely available all over the country.
+If you’re not in a part fibre-enabled area, you may still be able to get a fast, reliable broadband connection via ADSL broadband, which is widely available all over the country.

-Comparing high-speed broadband packages is really easy, and not only could you get a better connection, you could also make big savings by switching, as most providers offer decent introductory discounts.
+Comparing high-speed broadband packages is really easy, and you could even make big savings by switching, as most providers offer decent introductory discounts.